 September 8th through the 14th is National Suicide Prevention Week and we will be having special announcements, this will all build up to the NAMI walk, Sunday September 22nd at Memorial Park.
 We hope to see you there.

 The counseling departments at both high schools have worked hard to help develop a comprehensive suicide prevention and mental health awareness program.

 YAM (Youth Aware of Mental health)– Freshman year program run through the Frosh PE courses presented by outside mental health professionals.
-All freshman students will begin the program within their Freshman PE class on January 29th.
-Outside mental health professionals will be meeting with students during 5 individual class periods of Freshman PE.
-For more info on YAM, please contact Mrs. Meldrum or Josyln Davidson at email@example.com
+Some completed in the fall, the rest are finishing this month.
+For more info on YAM, please contact Josyln Davidson at email@example.com

 QPR (Question, Persuade, Respond)- Sophomore program run through the Health classes by health teachers.
 The focus of this program is for students to reach out for help if they feel their friend is at risk.

-SOS (Signs of Suicide)- Junior year program, presented in US History classes by counselors.
-Was presented in December, and the focus was to try to learn how to recognize the signs of mental health struggles in themselves or peers and to reach out for help.
-Students will be taught ACT (Acknowledge, Care, Tell)
+SOS (Signs of Suicide)- Junior year program, presented in US History classes by counselors, SOS will be presented in December, and the focus was to try to learn how to recognize the signs of mental health struggles in themselves or peers and to reach out for help.
+Students learned ACT (Acknowledge, Care, Tell)

 The focuses at each level are

 Freshman Year– Learning Styles Inventory, Career Matchmaker (looking at interests and careers that match them (Tentatively scheduled for November 25/26)

-Sophomore year– Reality Check- Looking at the lifestyle students want and the salaries needed to provide that lifestyle.
-We then researched careers and the salaries and checked to see if they would match up with the lifestyle plan.
+Sophomore year– Reality Check- Looking at the lifestyle students want, and the salaries needed to provide that lifestyle.
+We then research careers and the salaries and check to see if they would match up with the lifestyle plan.
 (Tentatively scheduled for December 16/17)

 ACT for Juniors